NarmathaBala/loadtesting-infrastructure/README.md

 ## Introduction

 The purpose of this repository is to demonstrate the two different approaches of standing up a scalable infrastructure running a distributed Apache JMeter based load tests orchestrated with a CircleCI pipeline.

 ## Approaches

-### Container based JMeter Tests
+### Container based JMeter Load Tests

-This approach leverages Apache JMeter as an open source load and performance testing tool and uses Terraform to dynamically provision and destroy the required infrastrucure.
+This approach leverages Apache JMeter as an open source load and performance testing tool and uses Terraform to dynamically provision required infrastructure, run load tests and tear down the infrastructure.

 The pipeline includes two workflows

 - One workflow `build_jmeter_docker_image`, builds a custom JMeter Docker container and pushes the image to Azure Container Registry (ACR).

 - Workflow `build_deploy_loadtest`, dynamically provisions load testing infrastructure.
 The load test is then run, and test results are published.
 The provisions infrastructure is destroyed after the run is complete.

 The testing pipeline consists of the following steps -

 - creates infrastructure on-demand
 - deploys the infrastructure
-- executes testing
+- executes load tests
 - reports test results
 - destroys infrastructure on-demand